Ayanokoji4328/CodeAlpha_Iris_Flower_Classification/README.md

 ## 🎯 Task Objectives

 ✔️ Use measurements of Iris flowers (*setosa*, *versicolor*, *virginica*) as input data
-✔️ Train a machine learning model to classify the species
-✔️ Use libraries like **Scikit-learn** for dataset access and model building
-✔️ Evaluate the model’s accuracy and performance on test data
-✔️ Understand basic **classification concepts** in machine learning

 ---

 ## 📘 Dataset Overview